Fault Injection

 O'Flynn, ESCAR Europe 2020 [11]

-The canonical reference demonstrating that EMFI attacks transfer from a laboratory to a real, unmodified automotive ECU.
+O'Flynn's work is the reference usually cited for showing that EMFI attacks carry over from the lab to a real, unmodified automotive ECU.
 The target family is the NXP/Freescale MPC55xx and MPC56xx Power Architecture series.

-The Boot Assist Module (BAM) is ROM-based code that listens for an 8-byte password over UART or CAN; if the password matches a private flash password set, BAM loads a secondary bootloader with flash uncensored.
-The attack sends an incorrect password and fires an EMFI pulse timed to hit the comparison code, causing BAM to accept it.
-Four configurations are tested: a CW308T-MPC5676R evaluation board, an MPC5676R development kit, an MPC5566 DK, and a GM E41 ECU (part 12691652, 2019 Chevrolet Silverado 2500 HD).
+The Boot Assist Module (BAM) is ROM-based code that listens for an 8-byte password over UART or CAN.
+When the password matches a private flash password set, BAM loads a secondary bootloader with flash uncensored.
+The attack sends a wrong password and fires an EMFI pulse timed to land on the comparison code, so BAM accepts it anyway.
+Four configurations were tested: a CW308T-MPC5676R evaluation board, an MPC5676R development kit, an MPC5566 DK, and a GM E41 ECU (part 12691652, 2019 Chevrolet Silverado 2500 HD).

-Success rates run 1 to 2 percent per attempt on development boards; on the E41, the CCW tip produced no successes while the CW tip did, with a working glitch typically found within 1 to 5 minutes.
-A noted false-positive trap: EMFI fired too early switches BAM to the public password without uncensoring flash, misleading any attacker who checks password acceptance rather than actual flash access.
+Success rates run 1 to 2 percent per attempt on the development boards.
+On the E41, the CCW tip produced no successes while the CW tip did, and a working glitch usually turned up within 1 to 5 minutes.
+There is a false-positive trap worth noting: an EMFI pulse fired too early switches BAM to the public password without uncensoring flash, which misleads anyone who checks for password acceptance rather than actual flash access.

 Hardware targets used to characterise the EMFI attack: (a) NAE-CW308T-MPC5676R evaluation board, (b) MPC5676R development kit, (c) GM E41 ECU in-situ target, (d) MPC5566 development kit.
 Figure from O'Flynn, 2020 (BAM BAM!!, ESCAR Europe / ePrint 2020/937).Hardware targets used to characterise the EMFI attack: (a) NAE-CW308T-MPC5676R evaluation board, (b) MPC5676R development kit, (c) GM E41 ECU in-situ target, (d) MPC5566 development kit.
 Figure from O'Flynn, 2020 (BAM BAM!!, ESCAR Europe / ePrint 2020/937).